xuwang/aws-terraform/README.md

 should be carefully reviewed and tightened.
 * Databases (mysql and posgres) are created are public accessible for the purpose of testing and ports are open to `allow_ssh_cidr` variable, which is your local machine IP by default.
 You can should change the security-group.tf, mysql.tf, and postgres.tf under `resources/terraform/rds` directory do adjust.
 The password is generated on the fly.
 Both password and database address/endpoints can be retrived by `make show_rds`.
 A public DNS name is also created, e.g. mysqldb.example.com, postgresdb.example.com.
 The domain name is configured by APP_DOMAIN variable in envs.sh file.
+* Vault cluster: Since we run CoreOS, and etcd comes with it, the Vault cluster uses etcd backend for HA.
+It is a 3 node dedicated cluster.
+After start, run `/var/lib/apps/bin/setup-vault.sh` on each vault node to unseal the vault cluster.
 * Cluster CoreOS upgrade: workers and etcd clusters are defined as separate locksmith group so they can be independently managed by locksmith.
 The locksmith group, reboot stragtegy (best-effort) and upgrade window are defined under _resources/cloud_config_ directory.